 The Club closed and the House was put on the market.
-It was bought by Dover’s Member of Parliament (1922 -1945), Major the Hon.
+It was bought by Dover’s Member of Parliament (1922-1945), Major, the Hon.
 John Jacob Astor, as his constituency home.
 He had previously had a flat in the Carlton Club, Market Square.
-This, in 1928, had become the headquarters of the local Conservative Party – his political Party.
+This, in 1928, had become the headquarters of the local Conservative Party – his own political Party.
 It is said that both Neville Chamberlain (1869-1940) British Prime Minister (1937-1940) and Winston Churchill (1874-1965) British Prime Minister 1940-1945), stayed at Castle Hill House during these troublesome times.

 The ‘office’ annex of Castle Hill House was let to Kent County Council and the Premier Dance School, whose principal was local character Freddie Overton.
 During World War II (1939-1945), the House was used as a welfare centre for troops and although the surrounding area suffered severe war damage, it survived relatively unscathed.
 However, shelling in 1942 destroyed the Conservative headquarters (Carlton Club) in Market Square.
 Following the War, the council purchased the Carlton Club for £3,383.

-Major Astor decided not to stand in the post-war election of 5 July 1945 and on 10 May 1946, let Castle Hill House to the local Conservative Party.
+Major Astor decided not to stand in the post-war election of 5 July 1945 and on 10 May 1946, let Castle Hill House to the local Conservative Party and on 30 June 1949 the building was given a Grade II listing.
 Created Baron Astor of Hever in 1956, Lord Astor died in 1971 bequeathing the House to the Party.
 On 8 December 1994, the building was put up for sale when it was noted that both Winston Churchill and Margaret Thatcher had visited the House.
 The Grade II Listed building was bought by Robert Adams, of the old established firm Adams Printers of Dour Street and son of the local historian, Budge Adams.

 Robert Adams undertook considerable renovation before putting the house on the market.
-A film producer and his wife, who is an executive with Fox Films, bought the house.
+A film director and his wife, who is an executive with Fox Films, then bought the house.
 They planned to carry on with renovations that would have resulted in an upgrade of the Listing.
-Unfortunately, during the time the house was on the market a car-wash had opened, without planning permission adjacent to the Listed building such that the wash is causing structural damage.
-Dover District Council Conservation Officer was called in and when the car-wash company finally applied for planning permission the three-page officers report strongly advised the Planning committee not to give permission to the industrial car-wash.
+Unfortunately, during the time the house was on the market a car-wash had opened, without planning permission, adjacent to the Listed building such that the wash was causing structural damage.
+Dover District Council Conservation Officer was called in to investigate and when the car-wash company finally applied for planning permission, the three-page conservation officer’s report strongly advised the Planning committee not to give permission to the industrial car-wash.

 Incidental to this, the present owners bought Castle Hill House through Terson’s Estate Agents in Castle Street.
 The owner is a close friend of the former UKIP candidate, as can be seen in the article uploaded with the Transparency story.
 Lorraine wrote the historic background that was used with the Terson’s Castle Hill House sales spiel at the request of the previous manager.
 The events leading to the uploaded article and Lorraine’s subsequent blacklisting, happened at the time the sale was going through.

-On the right is a photograph taken from the lounge window of Grade 2* listed Castle Hill House Sunday 1 November 2014 that Councillors at Dover District Council approved.
+On the right is a photograph taken from the lounge window of Grade 2* listed Castle Hill House on Sunday 1 November 2014, of the facility that Councillors at Dover District Council approved.
 This was with the backing of the Mayor of Dover and a Politician running on the forth-coming General Election.
-The local media except one that is pro the car wash, have been notably quiet.
+The local media, except one that was pro the car wash, had been notably quiet.

 The owners of Castle Hill House started to seek redress in the hope of reversing this idiosyncratic decision.
 Although unsuccessful, the car-wash subsequently closed down